piaodazhu/gotcc/README.md

 func (args map[string]interface{}) (interface{}, error)
 ```
 There are some built-in keys when running the task function:
+- `NAME`: the value is the name of this task.
 - `BIND`: the value is the third arguments when `controller.AddTask()` was called.
 - `CANCEL`: the value is a context.Context, with cancel.